HaywardMorihara/pushy-penguins/README.md

 ## To Do:
 1. (Feb) Single player
-  b.
-Write to high score file on game over
+  d.
+Score placement in context of other scores
-  c.
-Game over enter text name of player
+  e. enter text name of player
 2. (Feb) Difficulty, make it fun
 3. (Mar, Apr) Controls
 4. (May) Multiplayer (win condition, teams?)